tamtam888/MedicalCare/README.md

 ### 1. Treatment Transcription

 - Record audio from the device microphone.
-- Perform basic transcription (using an API or a simulated placeholder for now).
+- Perform simple transcription (placeholder or external API).
-- Display the transcription text on screen.
+- Display transcription live on the screen.
-- Save the session notes to the patient record.
+- Save session notes to the patient record.

+---

 ### 2. Care Plan Builder

 - Add therapy goals.
-- Add tasks, exercises or treatment steps.
+- Add exercises, tasks or treatment steps.
-- Plan treatment frequency and schedule.
+- Select treatment frequency and schedule.
-- Save the care plan locally per patient.
+- Save the care plan for each patient.

+---

 ### 3. Treatment Summary Report (PDF)

-- Combine transcription and care plan into a single report.
+- Combine transcription + care plan into a single PDF.
-- Generate and download a PDF document.
-- Include date, patient details and summary notes.
+- Include patient details, notes and structured sections.
+- Generate and download the report.
-- Store previous reports inside the patient record.
+- Save previous reports inside the patient’s digital record.

+---

 ### 4. Treatment Calendar

-- Add upcoming treatment sessions.
+- Add future treatment sessions.
-- Select dates and times through a calendar component.
+- Choose dates and times using a calendar component.
-- Store session schedule in localStorage.
+- Store the schedule in localStorage.
-- Display all future and past events in a clean interface.
+- Display upcoming and past appointments in a clean interface.

+---

 ### 5. Digital Patient Record

 - Create and manage patient profiles.
-- Store transcriptions, care plans and reports per patient.
+- View past sessions, care plans and reports.
-- View and update existing records.
-- No backend required (localStorage only).
+- Store all data locally (localStorage only).
+- Update or delete patient information when needed.

 ---

 ## 🛠️ Tech Stack

 - React (Hooks)
-- JavaScript
+- JavaScript (ES6+)
 - CSS
 - Web Audio API
 - LocalStorage
-- jsPDF for PDF generation
+- jsPDF (for PDF generation)
-- React Calendar or a similar calendar component
+- React Calendar or similar calendar library

 ---